jwtag/cse527-project/README.md

 Both model folders contain the following content:

-- `/model-data` contains the `.csv` which stores all the sequencing data.
 - `/datasets` contains the custom dataset objects used to storing the data for processing
+- `/datasets/model-data` contains the `.csv` which stores all the protein sequencing data for training/testing/etc.
 - `main.py` - This file is the PyTorch neural-network executable that builds the NN.
 - `demo.py` - This file is a demo which takes in a sample sequencing of the three proteins and attempts to classify the HIV drug usage.